Chapter 6 – Marché Noir: The Hip Hop Hustle in the City of Light

 Blackara, “Les Arrivistes”

-“Les Arrivistes” – Xiao and Mani exhibiting their “personalized” styles.
+“Les Arrivistes” – Xiao and Mani exhibiting their “personalized” styles (photo by the author).

-Xiao’s design for the Offensive Records t-shirt (back and front).
+Xiao’s design for the Offensive Records t-shirt (back and front) (photo by the author).

 For them I am:

 But when I look at myself in my mirror, I see: a father, a son, a brother,